David Alkire Smith Metal Stamping Consultant

 In search of higher wages, I served much over 20 years of my career as a die maker and die tryout group leader at The Ford Motor Company.
 There management permitted the successful completion of many specialized assignments involving metal formability, electronic instrumentation of the stamping process, and quick die change involving progressive, tandem die and transfer press tooling.
 This included developing load cell testing procedures for testing presses for alignment under load and accurate determination of hydraulic overload problems.
 This provided a tool to qualify a press for production or determination the need for repair.
 This gave Ford and the industry an accurate tool to permit management with facts.
 I must admit that the UAW took a very shortsighted view of my non-traditional work assignment.
 I am still active with Ford as a consultant and trainer.

 As President of Smith & Associates, I consult on metal stamping process and press damage problems for all sizes and classes of work.
-Providing customized training course manuals and or in-plant training on a variety of pressworking topics is a unique specialty.
+Providing customized training course manuals on a variety of pressworking topics is a unique specialty.

 These services are delivered to many Fortune 100 and 500 companies, as well as many small firms engaged in metal stamping.
 The products they produce range from surgical goods to elevated water towers.
 I have more than 45 years of experience solving press and die related problems.

 Primary steel makers, steel processors, automakers, automotive contract stampers, general contract stampers, precision stampers, instrument manufacturers and explosive manufacturers to name a few.